Rockster160/Games/challenge_ideas.md

 Machine Learning?
-  Given a large set of numbers (10k random)
+  Given a large set of random numbers (10k, for example)
     Create an algorithm that generates roughly the same generation lines (For example, the 10k numbers create a bell curve- write a function that generates numbers that fall on the same bell curve)